bundy92/Epub_to_mobi_converter/README.md

 ## Usage

+0. **Install Amazon Kindle Previewer:**
+   - Download and install the [Amazon Kindle Previewer](https://www.amazon.com/gp/feature.html?ie=UTF8&docId=1003018611) tool for your platform.
+Windows or MacOS.
-1. Run `main.py` to start the EPUB to MOBI converter application.
+1. Run `main.py` to start the EPUB to MOBI/KPF converter application.
 2. Use the provided GUI to select the input EPUB files and set the output paths.
 3. Click "Convert" to initiate the conversion process.
 4. Error messages will be displayed if any issues occur during conversion.